 Following on from this degree, Newcastle University offers further professional qualifications that give unconditional exemption from the RIBA and ARB examinations, taking you to qualification as a registered architect.
 This means you would not need to change institutions if you choose to continue your architectural education.

-Newcastle is ranked in the top five in the UK for architecture in the Sunday Times University Guide 2013 and The Complete University Guide 2014.
+Newcastle is ranked in the top five in the UK for architecture in The Times/Sunday Times Good University Guide 2014, The Guardian University Guide 2014 and The Complete University Guide 2014.

-The quality of the architecture study experience at Newcastle is recognised with an overall satisfaction score of 90% in the National Student Survey 2012.
+The quality of the architecture study experience at Newcastle is also recognised with an overall satisfaction score of 92% in the National Student Survey 2013.

 Teaching is largely through studio design projects supported by lectures and personal research.
 A typical week will involve working in the studio, either in groups developing design projects or working independently.
 Tutorials and support will be given by a variety of practitioners and academic staff.
 There are traditional lectures and seminars as well as site visits and library-based research.